jackyzha0/quartz/content/notes/think-writing.md

 Week Review.
 - Got four hypderleger iroha nodes working, and connected to them from a python script
+- I wasn't able to get the SWIPL notebook to work.
+Need to decide how much time to spend on that
-- Read the ethereum whitepaper.
+- I Read the ethereum whitepaper.
 This gave me a much better understanding of how smart contracts work.
 As well as how a blockchain more advanced than bitcoin works.
 - Some interesting things to note from my reading
 	- Permissioned blockchain connect to permissionless chain.
 (Interesting idea, I cant find where i got this from, need to organise better.
 Might be worth spending some time today to do this)
 	- Storing proof of documents using.
 Zero Knowledge Proof, Hidden Markov Model.
 This as also in a paper I cant find.
 	- The idea of governance based on a reputation system.
 Look into stigmergic coordination (http://dx.doi.org/10.2139/ssrn.2811995)
 	- https://doi.org/10.1155/2020/5385207 was a useful paper.
-It gave me some of idea of what we might need t st
+It gave me some of idea of what we might need to store on the chain, and what steps are involved in the supply chain
+- Identified what the governance rules might need to manage.
+And made a list of some questions I will need to answer.
+- I also got some tips from pradeesh for reading papers and started reading a survey paper.
 -